K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ![2-2-1-10]

 Development Tool
-Node.js is a javascript-based language that can use document editors such as Notepad++, Sublim Text, and EditPlus as the development tool.
+Node.js is a javascript-based language that can use document editors such as Notepad++, Sublime Text, and EditPlus as the development tool.
 Also, Plugin Nodeclipse of Eclipse can be used.

 # <div id='7'> 3.
 Development